 Facebook is testing a new attribute for Messenger that enables users to protect their messages.
-Once enabled, users need to authenticate their identity with Face ID, Touch ID, or their passcode prior to they could see their inbox, even when their phone is unlocked.
+Once enabled, users need to authenticate their identity with Face ID, Touch ID, or their passcode before seeing their inbox, even when their phone is unlocked.

-You could even set a period of time after leaving for when you are going to want to re-authenticate, the program.
+You could even set a period after leaving for when you will want to re-authenticate the program.

-Even though it could be available such as on Android, the business is now testing the security attribute one of a small fraction of Messenger’s iOS users.
+Even though it could be available on Android, the business is now testing the security attribute, one of a small fraction of Messenger’s iOS users.

 The attribute is like security settings of several other popular chat programs, such as encrypted messaging program Signal, which has witnessed a spike in downloads lately.